ProGrowth Bank Privacy Statement for All Current and Former Customers

 You can also contact us about this Privacy Statement by writing or email

 us at the address shown above.
 We will respond to your request within a reasonable timeframe.
+Research fees may apply to this request, please see the Service Fee Schedule or contact ProGrowth Bank for more information.

 Special Note About Other Disclosures